rusticlion/Manastorm/manastorm_codebase_dump.md

                 print("DEBUG: Adding trapTrigger data to results: " .. tostring(results.trapTrigger))
             end
         end

-        if compiledSpell.behavior.trap_window then
-            -- Make sure trapWindow data is in the results if not results.trapWindow then
-                results.trapWindow = compiledSpell.behavior.trap_window.params or {}
-                print("DEBUG: Adding trapWindow data to results: " .. tostring(results.trapWindow))

-                -- Debug what's in the params
-                for k, v in pairs(compiledSpell.behavior.trap_window.params or {}) do print("DEBUG:   trapWindow param: " .. k .. " = " .. tostring(v))
-                end
-            end
-        end

         if compiledSpell.behavior.trap_effect then
             -- Make sure trapEffect data is in the results if not results.trapEffect then
                 results.trapEffect = compiledSpell.behavior.trap_effect.params or {}
                 print("DEBUG: Adding trapEffect data to results: " .. tostring(results.trapEffect))
+            end
+        end

+        if compiledSpell.behavior.field_status then
+            if not results.fieldStatus then
+                results.fieldStatus = compiledSpell.behavior.field_status.params or {}
+                print("DEBUG: Adding fieldStatus data to results: " .. tostring(results.fieldStatus))
             end
         end